Skip to main content

 In Apache Iceberg, table maintenance is the process of keeping tables efficient and performant as data is continuously added, updated, or deleted.
 As an Iceberg table evolves, it can accumulate small data files, delete files, and additional metadata.
 Over time, this can make the table less efficient for querying and increase storage and compute overhead.

-Maintenance operations helps address this by keeping the table well-organized, compact, and optimized for query engines, ensuring consistent performance as data grows.
+Maintenance operations helps address this by keeping the table well-organized, compact, and efficient for query engines, ensuring consistent performance as data grows.

 When is Table Maintenance Required?